Use The Quantities To Show How Each Calculation Is Made

 • Choose the Right Formula: Select the appropriate formula or method based on the problem's context.

-• Use Consistent Units: Ensure that all quantities are expressed in the same units before performing calculations.
+• Use Consistent Units: make sure all quantities are expressed in the same units before performing calculations.
 Convert units as needed.

 • Show Your Work: Write down each step of your calculation clearly.
 This helps you track your progress, identify errors, and allows others to follow your reasoning.